 13.7 Reasonable telephone rental and business calls costs will be reimbursed.

-13.8 For Employees who, immediately prior to the approval of this Agreement and were eligible to accrue additional Annual Leave as a result of being on an on-call roster will continue to receive this entitlement.
-For clarity, any Employee not eligible to accrue additional Annual Leave, as a result of being rostered on-call, prior to the commencement of this Agreement will not be eligible under this Agreement.
+13.8 An Employee who is rostered on-call will be eligible to accrue additional Annual Leave on a pro-rata basis in line with clause 22.22.

 14 RECALL TO WORK

-If an Employee is recalled to work while on-call and the work can be done remotely (i.e. from their home), the Employee will be paid for the minimum engagement period of one (1) hours at the appropriate equivalent overtime rate.
+If an Employee is recalled to work while on-call and the work can be done remotely (i.e. from their home), the Employee will be paid for the minimum engagement period of two (2) hours at the appropriate overtime rate.

-If an Employee is recalled to work and must attend a Lifeblood workplace (i.e. they are not able to perform the work remotely from home), the Employee will be paid for a minimum of four (4) hours work at the appropriate equivalent overtime rate.
+If an Employee is recalled to work and must attend a Lifeblood workplace (i.e. they are not able to perform the work remotely from home), the Employee will be paid for a minimum of four (4) hours work at the appropriate overtime rate.

 An Employee who is recalled to work where it is necessary to attend a Lifeblood workplace can claim travel time.
-For the avoidance of doubt travel time is inclusive of the minimum four (4) hours referred to in Clause 12.2.
+For the avoidance of doubt travel time is inclusive of the minimum four (4) hours referred to in Clause 14.2.